iscc/foundation/docs/iscc.md

 ## Standardization

 The ISCC will be even more useful the more users agree on the suggested standard procedure of hashing the content in order to create the content’s unique ID.
-The ISCC currently is a preliminary work item (PWI) at [ISO/TC 46/SC 9](https://iso.org/committee/48836.html).
+The ISCC currently is a Preliminary Work Item (PWI) at [ISO/TC 46/SC 9](https://iso.org/committee/48836.html).

 ## Specification